LukaMel-B/Apple-Replica/README.md

-# Apple-Replica
+# Apple-Website-Replica
-My first attempt to clone a website using html and css.
-This is not a responsive website.
+I tried to replicate Apples website, as a beginning part to learn html and css, Website is not responsive.